-In Vermont we are one such small hunt club and we would like to invite you join us for one or all of our 2022 non-hunting fundraising rides.
+We would like to invite you join us for one or all of our 2023 non-hunting fundraising rides.
 These rides will take place on private property thanks to the generosity of local land owners who support our hunt club.
 The trails consist of rolling hay fields, wooded paths and tractors roads alongside crops.
 Some of the fixtures included cross-country jumps that are maintained by the land owners or the hunt club.
 Please read the description of each event and join us for as many as you can.

 This event is great for green horse/riders and experienced competitors alike.
 Ride at your own pace in groups of 2 to 6 riders.
 There will be trail options mapped out; short (5 miles) and long (10+ miles).
 The properties include rolling hay fields, wooded trails, private and public roads.
 There is a bridge crossing and several cross-country jumps.
 This is a wonderful way to enjoy riding through the beautiful VT countryside with your horse and friends.